Understanding androgen deficiency: what it is, related symptoms, and more

 If you're interested in learning more about your androgen levels, our at-home Testosterone Test can be a good place to start.
 This test lets you check your levels of free testosterone from the convenience of home, and only requires a saliva sample (which you ship to a lab for analysis using the prepaid shipping label included with the kit).
 Free testosterone is the form of testosterone that’s biologically active because it isn’t bound to proteins.

-Alternatively, consider the Men’s Health Test, which measures testosterone as well as DHEAS—another androgen which helps build and maintain muscle mass (among other functions).
+Alternatively, consider the Men’s hormone test kit, which measures testosterone as well as DHEAS—another androgen which helps build and maintain muscle mass (among other functions).
 Taking either of these two tests may help alert you to a potential androgen deficiency, so you can then consult with your healthcare provider to learn what steps to take next.

 What Is Andropause?